gmoyanollc/mtf-classifier/README.md

 **mtf-classifier** extracts USMTF message data components represented in MIL-STD-6040 XML-MTF XML Schema files.

-Furthermore, the military messaging standard XML representations are organized conceptually into subset XML Schema files for increased portability and re-use.
+XML representations for the military messaging standard are organized conceptually into subset XML Schema files for increased portability and re-use.

 XSL-3 Requirement
 ----------------